 - Have normal or corrected-to-normal vision and hearing

 - Have no physical limitations that would prevent them from doing paper/pencil tasks

 - Have no history of a genetic syndrome, birth defect, or intellectual and developmental disability

 Children taking stimulant medication must do a 24-48 hour wash-out prior to the visit.
-Participation requires the child and the parent who is the primary caregiver complete a 3-hour visit at Spence Laboratory on the University of Iowa campus.
-The primary caregiver will complete a diagnostic interview and questionnaires about their child.
+Participation requires the child and the parent who is the primary caregiver to meet with members of our research team via Zoom or Adobe Connect for four 30-minutes sessions.
+The primary caregiver will complete questionnaires about their child.
 Children will complete neurocognitive testing.
 Parents and children may provide a saliva sample for future DNA analyses.
 Compensation and results from neurocognitive testing are provided.